 Monte Fortress was built in 1627.
 The fortress and the Macau Museum in it is probably the best place to go to learn about Macau's history and culture.
 Museum tickets cost 15 HKD.
 While there, you might also want to see the ruins of St. Paul's Cathedral close by.

-San Ma Lo: You can take a short free bus ride from the biggest casinos and hotels, such as the Venetian and go to this historic square.
+The Historic Center of Macau: You can take a short free bus ride from the biggest casinos and hotels, such as the Venetian to historic Senado Square.
 They leave about every 15 minutes.

 Until 1999 Macau was a Portuguese colony.
-San Ma Lo is the old Portuguese square.
+San Ma Lo Road is by the old Portuguese square.
 Old pastel colored buildings line the sides, and a church is at the back.
 It and about 20 other old buildings and forts are listed as UNESCO World Heritage sites.
-If you enjoy Chinese herbs, there are good traditional herb shops around it such as on Da Jie street.
+If you enjoy Chinese herbs, there are good traditioal herb shops around it such as on Da Jie (Main Street).

 We understand that most of tourists would like to visit Macau in an efficient way with a competitive price.
 Based on the need, we offer a seat-in-couch one day tour to Macau from Hong Kong.